What to Dry?

 - Note pad

-- Note the weight of the serving on the note pad as the “wet weight”
+2.)
+Note the weight of the serving on the note pad as the “Wet Weight”

-- Spread the meal over the solid sheet in a drying tray as thin as it will go.
+3.)
+Spread the meal over a solid sheet fitted on top of a drying tray as thin as it will go.
+My serving sizes usually allow two servings per tray.

 - Food name